cuplv/droidel/README.md

 Droidel has been tested using the [Android 4.4.2](http://repository.grepcode.com/java/ext/com/google/android/android/4.4.2_r1/android-4.4.2_r1.jar) JAR.
 Other versions of Android may require slight adjustments to the stubs in order to compile.

-Converting Directory Structure of Application
+Converting Directory Structure of Android Application
 ---------------------------------------------
-The script gradle-to-standard.sh is used to convert the directory structure from a gradle project to what Droidel expects.
+The script gradle-to-standard.sh is used to convert the directory structure from an Android gradle project to what Droidel expects.
 After the script is built with a command such as:

     ./gradlew assembleDebug